Dagitali/SwiftUIHelpers/README.md

 documentation:

 1. Fork this repository.
-2. Create a new branch for your changes.
+2. Create a new feature branch for your changes (`git checkout -b feature/feature-name`).
+3. Commit your changes (`git commit -m "Add feature"`).
+4. Push to your branch (`git push origin feature-name`).
-3. Submit a pull request with a detailed description.
+5. Submit a pull request with a detailed description.

 ## License

-**SwiftUIHelpers** is licensed under the [MIT License](LICENSE).
+SwiftUIHelpers is available under the [MIT License](LICENSE).

 ## Acknowledgments

-* Inspired by SwiftUI’s declarative UI paradigm.
+SwiftUIHelpers is inspired by common patterns in Swift development and its declarative UI paradigm, aiming to reduce boilerplate code and increase productivity.
+Feedback and contributions are always appreciated!

-* Special thanks to the SwiftUI community for fostering creativity and collaboration.
+Special thanks to the SwiftUI community for fostering creativity and collaboration.